Join the Rootstock Open Slack Community to get the latest updates from the Rootstock Ecosystem!

 Remember: You need to restart the node if you've changed any configuration option.

-Using Ubuntu, Azure, AWS or Docker
+Using Ubuntu or Docker

 Your node's config file is in /etc/rsk.
 Default configurations are defined there and they are the same as these ones.